thortiede/pysbml4j/README.md

 This is the python package to talk to a running SBML4j service instance.

 ## Install
-This package is available through pip (Currently only on the test instance) To install use:
+This package is available through pip
+To install use:

-	pip install --index-url https://test.pypi.org/simple/ pysbml4j==0.1.17
+	pip install pysbml4j

 ## Usage
 In your python project use

 >	import pysbml4j
 >
 >	client = pysbml4j.Sbml4j()